Lamotrigine Disease Interactions

 - Cohen AF, Land GS, Breimer DD, Yuen WC, Winton C, Peck AW "Lamotrigine, a new anticonvulsant: pharmacokinetics in normal humans."
 Clin Pharmacol Ther 42 (1987): 535-41

-Lamotrigine tablets for oral suspension (chewable dispersible tablets) (Includes lamotrigine) ↔ PKU
+Lamotrigine tablets for oral suspension (chewable dispersible tablets) (applies to lamotrigine) PKU

 Moderate Potential Hazard, Moderate plausibility.
-Applies to: Phenylketonuria
+Applicable conditions: Phenylketonuria

 Lamotrigine tablets for oral suspension (chewable dispersible tablets) contain phenylalanine.
 The phenylalanine content should be considered when these products are used in patients who must restrict their intake of phenylalanine (i.e. phenylketonurics).